leandro-lugaresi/hub/README.md

 ## Install

-This project uses simple go code and you can `go get` it but I encorage you to always vendor your dependencies or use one of the version tags of this project.
+This project uses simple go code and you can `go get` it but I encourage you to always vendor your dependencies or use one of the version tags of this project.

 ```sh
 go get -u github.com/leandro-lugaresi/hub